James Harper Prowse

-James Harper Prowse Jr. (November 3, 1913 – September 27, 1976), was a politician, barrister and solicitor from Alberta, Canada.
+James Harper Prowse Jr. (November 3, 1913 – September 27, 1976), of Edmonton, Alberta, was a politician, barrister and solicitor from Alberta, Canada.
 He served in the Legislative Assembly of Alberta from 1945 to 1959, first as an independent and then as a Liberal.
-He led the Alberta Liberal Party from 1948 to 1958 and served as a senator from 1966 until his death in 1976.
+As an Edmonton MLA, he led the Alberta Liberal Party from 1948 to 1958 and served as a senator from 1966 until his death in 1976.

 Early life

 James Harper Prowse Jr. was born in Taber, Alberta, on November 3, 1913.
 He took his post-secondary education at the University of Alberta.

 World War II

 Prowse enlisted in the Canadian Army in 1940.
 He served five years overseas during the Second World War, mostly in the Italian Campaign, and rose to the rank of captain.
 He was wounded twice during combat.
 His army career ended after he was elected to the Alberta Legislature in the 1945 service vote.